hagerkhaledabdelmonem/Hotel_Rating_Prediction/README.md

 - Apply pre-processing on the provided dataset.
 (Preprocess all the features even if we won’t use them later after feature selection)
 - Apply Feature Selection and Experiment with regression techniques to reduce the error on prediction of the **Reviewer Score**
 - Drop a feature only after preprocessing and with valid reason)
+- Apply sentiment analysis using the review column

 ## Preprocessing:
 - Before building models, We need to make sure that the dataset is clean and ready-to-use.